Johne103/Musical-Squares/README.md

 ### Objectives

-- Create a game using the tools and techniques learnt in module 1 of the WDI-23.
+- Create an interactive game in the browser using the tools and techniques learnt in module 1 of the WDI-23.
-- Use of HTML, CSS, Javascript and JQuery.
+- Use of HTML, CSS, Javascript JQuery and running code from the CLI.
-- Complete planning activities including wireframe, project planning code development and testing
+- Complete planning activities including wireframe, project planning, code development, debugging and testing
-- Regularly commit and push wip to GitHub and Heroku.
+- Manage the effect use of commit and push work in progress solutions to GitHub and Heroku.
 - Deploy final solution to Heroku for presentation.
-- Complete 5 minute presentation to GA team.
+- Complete 5 minute presentation to GA team and peers.
-- Presentation to cover demonstration of game, a review of key aspects of code and feedback on experiences and lesson learnt during planning and delivery as well as potential areas for further development.
+- Presentation to cover demonstration of game, a review of key aspects of code and feedback on experiences and lessons learnt during planning and delivery as well as potential areas for further development.

 ### Technology Used
 * Javascript